oceanprotocol/docs/infrastructure/deploying-ocean-subgraph.md

 ## Deploy Ocean Subgraph

-After you deployed graph-node, either using Kubernetes or Docker Compose, you can proceed to deploy Ocean Subgraph on top of it.&#x20;
+After you deployed graph-node, either using Kubernetes or Docker Compose, you can proceed to deploy Ocean Subgraph on top of it.

 ### Prerequisites